-W-Ward is a feasibility study of a wrist worn accelerometer to characterise the physical activity of patients with kidney failure.
+W-WARD was a study of a wrist worn accelerometry to characterise physical activity patterning associated with frailty risk in patients with kidney failure.

 About W-Ward